twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 # Push our updated PR
 git push origin feature-1a --force

-# Navigate to our 2nd PR's branch
+# Navigate to our second PR's branch
 git checkout feature-1b

 # Merge in our past work